 iv) Proposals for the addition of new country footnotes which are not related to agenda items of a WRC or cases described in further resolves 1 of this Resolution should not be considered.

-B) The proposals on additions of country names to existing footnotes or new country footnotes in the cases addressed by further resolves 1 of this Resolution are to be treated in the committees responsible under the relevant agenda items, as appropriate.
+B) The proposals on additions of country names to existing footnotes or new country footnotes in the cases addressed by further resolves 1 of this Resolution are to be treated under the relevant agenda item of the conference, as appropriate.

-Administrations are invitedto submit their proposals under relevant agenda itemsProposals for additions which do not fall within the categories referred to in further resolves 1 of this Resolution may be considered by the WRC committee responsible for proposals submitted under the standing agenda item described in further resolves 2 of this Resolution and are subject to the principles mentioned in A) above.
+Administrations are urged to submit their proposals under relevant agenda items of the conference.

+Proposals for additions which do not fall within the categories referred to in further resolves 1 of this Resolution may be considered under the standing agenda item described in further resolves 2 of this Resolution and are subject to the principles mentioned in A) above.

 Reasons: Based on the above APT views for Issues B, C and D, it is required to modify Resolution 26 (Rev.WRC-19) to improve clarity and alignment with current practice.
 In particular, to address the issue of timely consideration of administrations requests to vary footnotes in accordance with Resolution 26 (Rev.WRC-19), it is proposed to modify Resolution 26 (Rev.WRC-19) to encourage administrations to submit their proposals under this agenda item to the second session of the CPM and invites the CPM to include these proposals for information in its Report to the Conference.